How wastewater treatment will change in the years to come3 min read

 - Supporting and acting on the drive to meet global emissions reduction targets while delivering significant cost savings in plant operation.

-Progress towards this ultimate aim is dependent not only on technological advances in the future but also on a wholesale adoption of high-efficiency technologies which already exist.
+Progress towards this ultimate aim is dependent not only on technological advances in the future but also on a wholesale adoption of high-efficiency technologies that already exist.